anchore/vunnel/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--- 2.
 Please link PRs to corresponding issues with `Closes #issue-number` in the description -->

-_Note for maintainers_: Be sure to add the `run-quality-gate` label to the PR when it has stabilized.
+_Note for maintainers_: Be sure to add the `run-pr-quality-gate` label to the PR when it has stabilized.